walterhiggins/WMPJS/book-outline.md

 ### Installing CraftBukkit

 The first step in constructing your Modding Workbench is to install CraftBukkit.
 Unlike many games, Minecraft is in ongoing development.
 This means that new versions of Minecraft are released quite often.
 When you purchase and download the Minecraft Client you automatically get new versions of the game when they are released.
 This is great for players because you get the latest and greatest version for free, which often includes bug fixes and new features.
-If you've played Minecraft Multi-Player before on one of the popular public servers, you'll know that there's just one downside to Mojang's commitment to improving Minecraft - Server software upgrades does not happen as often as Client software upgrades.
+If you've played Minecraft multiplayer before on one of the popular public servers, you'll know that there's just one downside to Mojang's commitment to improving Minecraft - Server software upgrades does not happen as often as Client software upgrades.
 This can lead to Client software and Server software which is "incompatible".
 When the Client and Server versions are incompatible it means is that the client and the server cannot chat with one another.

 #### Term: Bug
 "Bugs" in software are errors or mistakes in the software code which can cause problems.
 Nobody quite knows for sure why errors in software are called bugs but one story goes that a problem with an early mechanical computer in the 1940s was caused by a Moth which somehow found its way inside.
 The term "Bug" had been used to describe errors long before computers came along, so when the engineers captured the Moth they kept it with a note that said "First actual case of bug being found."